briancappello/flask-unchained/docs/tutorial/db.rst

 Configuration
 ^^^^^^^^^^^^^

 By default, the SQLAlchemy Bundle is configured to use an SQLite database.
 For the sake of simplicity, we'll leave the defaults as-is.
-The SQLite file will be store at ``db/<env>.sqlite``.
+The SQLite file will be stored at ``db/<env>.sqlite``.

 If you'd like to change this, it would look like this: